keeganbmckenna/Fantasy-Football-2025/README.md

 1. Push your code to GitHub

-2. Connect your repository to [Vercel](https://vercel.com)
+2. Connect your repository to your hosting site.

-3. Set the root directory to `web`

-4. Deploy!
+3. Deploy!

 The app will automatically fetch live data from the Sleeper API on each page load.